A car accident in small-town Tennessee leads to US charges against a major Mexican drug operation

 "These cases in particular serve as a powerful reminder of the insidious impacts that global cartels can have on our local American communities," Matthew Galeotti, acting assistant attorney general in charge of the Justice Department's criminal division said in an interview with The Associated Press.
 “The chain started with a violent cartel in Mexico and it ended with law enforcement being shot at in a small town."

 United Cartels is an umbrella organization made up of smaller cartels that have worked for different groups over time.
-It holds a fierce grip over the western state of Michoacan, Mexico.
+It holds a fierce grip over the western state of Michoacan, Mexico, an area of economic interest to the United States because its avocado exports.

 United Cartels is not as widely known as Jalisco New Generation, but given its role as a prolific methamphetamine producer, it has become a top tier target for U.S. law enforcement.
 It was one of eight groups recently named foreign terrorist organizations by the Trump administration.

-The case goes back to 2019, when two dealers got into a car accident in a small town outside Knoxville, Tennessee, according to a search warrant affidavit filed in court.
+The case goes back to 2019, when two dealers got into a car accident near Rockwood, Tennessee, outside of Knoxville, according to a search warrant affidavit filed in court.
 While fleeing the scene of the crash, they threw a hardened protective case filled with meth behind a building before being caught by police, according to court documents.

 Authorities began investigating, using wiretaps, search warrants and surveillance to identify a man believed to be leading a major drug ring in the Atlanta area: Eladio Mendoza.